 Consider getting an HI membership.
 If you plan to spend at least six nights at official HI hostels, you’ll save money if you buy a membership card before you go ($28/year for full benefits, free if you’re under 18 and $18 if you’re 55 or over, stripped-down $18 emembership does not include frills such as insurance and currency exchange; available at your local student-travel office, any HI hostel office, or through Hostelling International’s site).
 If you think you may not spend six nights at HI hostels, don’t buy the card in advance.
 Nonmembers who want to stay at HI hostels can sometimes get an “international guest card” at their first hostel and pay about $5 extra per night for a “welcome stamp.”
 Once you have six welcome stamps on your card, you become a member.
 As independent hostels become a more popular option, this “pay-as-you-go” system for official hostels makes sense for many travelers (rather than buying your membership up front).

 Look for unique hostel experiences.
 Hostels come in all shapes and sizes, and some are sightseeing destinations in themselves.
-There are castles (Bacharach, Germany), moored ships and a converted jumbo jet (Stockholm), alpine chalets (Gimmelwald, Switzerland), huge modern buildings (Frankfurt), lakefront villas (Lugano, Italy), former prisons (Stockholm and Ljubljana, Slovenia), medieval manor houses (Wilderhope Manor, England), former choirboys’ dorms (St. Paul’s, London), and former royal residences (Holland Park, London).
+There are castles (Bacharach, Germany), moored ships and a converted jumbo jet (Stockholm), alpine chalets (Gimmelwald, Switzerland), lakefront villas (Lugano, Italy), former prisons (Stockholm and Ljubljana, Slovenia), medieval manor houses (Wilderhope Manor, England), and former choirboys’ dorms (St. Paul’s, London).
 Survey other hostelers and hostel employees for suggestions.